Trust-Machines/multisafe/README.md

 (stx-transfer? u5000 'ST2JHG361ZXG51QTKY2NQCVBPPRRE2KZB1HR05NNC 'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.safe)
 ```

-`::get_assets_maps` will show you that the STX has been transfered into the .safe MultiSafe`
+`::get_assets_maps` will show you that the STX has been transfered into the .safe contract

 ## Send STX from MultiSafe to a new wallet